10 Malaysian Noodle Dishes You Need to Try

 If you’re in Muar, a city in the southern part of Malaysia (not very far from Singapore), you must try the noodle dish that they are famous for: mi bandung Muar.

-It can be found throughout Malaysia, but just like the asam laksa, if you want to taste the authentic one, it’s best to go to its place of origin.
+It can be found throughout Malaysia, but just like the asam laksa, if you wish to taste the authentic one, it’s best to go to its place of origin.

-Mi goreng literally means fried noodles.
-As any fried noodles can be called mi goreng, you will likely come across many different versions.
-Each food vendor has their own secret recipe.
+Mee goreng literally means fried noodles.
+As any fried noodles can be called mee goreng, you will likely come across many different versions.
+Each vendor may have their own secret recipe.

-In a typical plate of mi goreng, you will find chicken, eggs, fish cakes, bean sprouts, and other vegetables.
-But mi goreng mamak is special because it also contains potatoes and tofu.
+In a typical plate of mee goreng, you will find chicken, eggs, fish cakes, bean sprouts, and other vegetables.
+But mee goreng mamak is special because it also contains potatoes, tofu, and a distinctive curry taste.
 You can find it in any one of those 24-hour mamak (Indian Muslim) restaurants.

 10. Laksa Sarawak